-Frankly speaking, I don’t know if you’ll consider what I’m going to suggest you doing as playing or as raising a red flag.
-Anyway, I don’t know about you, but I was always wondering what kind of information are stored (and can eventually be exploited) on those GPS-enabled devices.
+Frankly speaking, I don’t know if you’ll consider what I’m going to suggest you do as playing or as raising a red flag.
+Anyway, I don’t know about you, but I was always wondering what kind of information is stored (and can eventually be exploited) on those GPS-enabled devices.
 Learn about phone tracking!

 iPhone and iPad keep time-stamped track